GreenBarLabs/laravel-menu-builder/README.md

 # Use dynamic database driven menus in you Laravel project

 ## **Warning!**
 This package is still in active development and is not ready for production deployment.
 However, If you would like to use it in your project you may do so.
-Just know, we will probably not be responding to any issues in the issue tracker anytime soon.

 ## Installation
 Install the package via composer: